 Also checkout – Best Google sheets project management templates

 Overview of non-traditional approaches

-Agile: Agile is one of the most talked about concept these days that focus on the end state result.
-It mainly emphasizes on continuous collaboration both within the project team members and with project stakeholders.
+Agile: Agile is one of the most talked about concepts these days that focus on the end-state result.
+It mainly emphasizes continuous collaboration both within the project team members and with project stakeholders.

 Lean: Lean is a methodology that is focused on streamlining and cutting out waste.
 The goal is to do more with less i.e. deliver value to the customer using less manpower, less money, and less time.

 Kanban: A Kanban board is mainly a workflow visualization methodology that maximizes the productivity of a team by reducing the idle time.
 Here, the team members often create a visual representation of their tasks and move them through various stages in the process.

 - The 16 Best Kanban Apps for Increased Productivity in 2020